AriFordsham/GHCWiki/shared-libraries.md

 Caveat 2: Mac OS X has a set of compiler/linker switches for dealing with Frameworks (packages of shared libraries and include files).
 These are installed outside the typical \*nix directory structure.
 These switches act like -I (to gcc) and -L (to ld).
 If you end up totally confused about where to find something, read up on this.
 The OpenGL and OpenAL headers and libraries are in Frameworks, for example.

+## On Windows

+ToDo: link to the MSDN page about how DLLs are found, and the details about manifests.
+Manifests provide a way to do rpath-like things, I think.

 ## Conclusions